-- (Optional) Enable the Enable Recording option such that, in the event of a job failure, the last moments of the execution are recorded and available for download as execution media.
-Configure the Scaling, Frequency and Duration options as desired.
+- (Optional) Switch on the Enable Recording option on such that, in the event of a job failure, the last moments of the execution are recorded and available for download as execution media.
+Configure the Scaling, Frequency, and Duration options as desired.

 The Recording option is only displayed on the Deploy Process window if you have View permissions on Execution Media.

 - Click Create.
 The Deploy Process window is closed and the process is displayed in the Processes page.

 A package cannot be deployed to the same environment more than once.

 The name of a process does not change if, at some point, you change the name of the environment that is associated to it.

 Note that managing package versions for a process requires View and Edit permissions on Processes, and View permissions on Packages.